-The Safety and Quality in Health research group is based at University of South Australia’s School of Nursing and Midwifery situated in the Sansom Institute for Health Research.
-We contribute to the Institute’s Population Health, Practice and Policy theme specifically addressing the key priority of improving health systems and services.
+The Safety and Quality in Health research group is based at University of South Australia’s School of Nursing and Midwifery.
+We contribute to the University’s Population Health, Practice and Policy theme specifically addressing the key priority of improving health systems and services.

 Keeping safety and quality in health as a priority is important to everyone.
 Group members are committed to enabling better outcomes for patients/consumers/residents ensuring they receive safer and better care each day, across all parts of our health, community and aged care sectors.
 The importance of the group’s practice, outcomes and evaluation projects are in their relevance to people receiving services, clinicians, educators and decision makers.

 We represent diverse perspectives and have demonstrated capacity and success in all research methodologies.
 Within our theme of safety and quality, some examples of the group’s research areas include:

 - Professional practice and workforce development